kldorseyNU/FDC1004/README.md

 #FDC1004

 This Library provides basic functionality for the FDC1004 Capacitance to Digital Sensor.
-The FDC1004 provides femto-farad precision for measuring capacitances up to 115pF in incrementes of 500 aF.
+The FDC1004 provides femto-farad precision for measuring capacitances up to 115 pF in increments of 500 aF.

 ## Requirements